ME1682/TimeMAC/README.md

 ## Acknowledge
 Special thanks to the following repositories for their invaluable code and prompt.

 Our prompt and code are partially adapted from [TimeCopilot](https://github.com/TimeCopilot/timecopilot).
 Our model zoo is based on [Nixtla](https://github.com/nixtla).

+We will continue to update and improve the code and calls.